8 Best GoDaddy Alternatives

 Created specifically for less tech-savvy users, the Weebly website builder makes tasks as simple as possible.
 Because too many options can lead to confusion, Weebly limits the number of options.
-For example, Weebly offers 40 well-designed themes while Wix offers more than 500 templates.
+For example, Weebly only offers 40 well-designed themes while many others boast hundreds of templates.

 Weebly offers a great platform for small business owners who need a simple website for their business.
 It’s fast, flexible, and inexpensive with plans ranging from $6 to $26 per month - and all plans include ecommerce capabilities.
 Read our full Weebly Website Builder Review to learn more.